gspieker/Project_ITSec/README.md

 ### Objectives
 - Building and analyzing a hardware (USB) keyloggers.
+(George) -- We will build Keyloggers with different libraries for Key input.
+-- Analyze the way they are setup.
+-- Review the code.
 - Examine the potential risks associated with keyloggers.
+(Sabrina) -- Confidentiality.
+-- Integrity.
+-- Availability.
-- Examine existing detection techniques for identifying keyloggers on Windows.
+- Examine existing detection techniques for identifying keyloggers.(Richard) -- Examine the hash values of keyloggers and how they trigger an IDS.
+-- Examine which libraries are flagged by IDS and why.
 - Examine measures for mitigation.
+(Cedric)
+-- IDS (SecOps)
+-- ISMS (Security Processes)

 ### Methodology
 We we will build and analyze a keylogger.
 As well as review literature on the matter.